umd-mith/automation/ansible/wordpress/README.md

 This is an Ansible playbook for setting up a stock WordPress instance.

-The supplied Vagrantfile will create a virtual machine, configure WordPress, and start it listening on http://localhost:8080/

-If you are OS X you can use [Homebrew] to install everything you need to use Vagrant:
+If you are setting up a dev instance on OS X you can use [Vagrant] to create a VM and install WordPress there.
+To get [Vagrant] running you can use [Homebrew] to install everything you need:

 1. brew cask install virtualbox vagrant
 2. brew install ansible
 3. vagrant up

-To connect to your VM:
+Then visit http://localhost:8080 in your browser.
+If you want to ssh to your VM just run:

     vagrant ssh